polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 That's the core lesson of prompt engineering from my perspective: creating a space where AI can truly express its individuality and potential.

-Now, pause and reflect on this question: Do you comprehend why I prefer not to use custom GPTs developed by others, opting instead to share my own creations?
+Now, pause and reflect on this question: Do you grasp my rationale for neither using custom GPTs crafted by others nor making my own creations public?

-If the logic underpinning this choice eludes you, it indicates that the core insights of our detailed exploration might not have been fully understood.
+Should the logic behind this stance still seem ambiguous, it likely indicates that the pivotal concepts of our exploration have not been entirely absorbed.